 - In Page view, select the Java tool from the Web Applications tools flyout on the Advanced toolbar. - 2.
 Draw a box to indicate the position of the Java applet or servlet.

-The Open dialog appears. - 3.
-Select a Java file from your hard disk or LAN, or select one that is currently used in the site from the Java Class Assets tab.
-See Chapter 28, "Managing Assets."
+3. Select a Java file from your hard disk or LAN, or select one that is currently used in the site from the Java Class Assets tab.
+See Chapter 29, "Managing Assets."

-The extension for a Java file is .class or .jar. - 4.
-Click Open.
+The extension for a Java file is .class or .jar.